123AB/ET4310Lab1/Lab2.md

 |5   |1 master (m4.xlarge) 25 cores (c5.2xlarge)    |16   |N/A   |N/A  |N/A   |

 Table 3 shows the results of the experiments.
+Table 3 shows the results of the experiments.
+Config 3 is C5 machine which run faster than its C4.
+We setup the number of executors, keep same at each level that means the C5 CPU usage is better than C4 under the same settings.

+Config 1 is the slowest one among these machine, the reason is the memory is lower than others so the m4.xlarge is too tight to run this kinf of application.

+Config 2 is much better than the config 1  because of the hardware setting is 36 vCore, 60 GiB memory, EBS only storage EBS Storage:512 GiB, these are much better than the config 1.

+Both config 5 and config 6 failed at the second stage because the node memory was insufficient.
+The required executor memory, overhead , and PySpark memory is above the max threshold of this cluster.
 ### Modifying the application

 ### Tuning Yarn/Spark configuration flags